Carpenter Concerts Foundation Policy Plan

 1. Introduction

-We believe that the artistic development and visibility of young musicians are not only essential for their individual careers but also vital for the preservation and renewal of classical music culture.
+Stichting Carpenter Concerts was founded with the aim of supporting and nurturing young musical talent within classical music.
+We believe that artistic development and visibility of young musicians are not only essential for their personal careers, but also for the preservation and renewal of classical music culture.

 2. Objective

-Statutory Objective:
+Statutory objective:

-Policy Interpretation:
+Policy translation:

 3. Activities

-Concert Organization
+Concert organization

-• Facilitating debut performances for emerging musicians.
+• Facilitating debut performances for young musicians.

-Educational Projects
+Educational projects

-• Generating media exposure through press releases, social media, and collaborations with cultural platforms.
+Media exposure through press releases, social media, and collaborations with cultural platforms.

 4. Funding

-• Grants and subsidies from governments and cultural funds.
+• Grants from governments and cultural funds.

 • Donations from individuals.